quchen/articles/write_yourself_a_brainfuck.md

       the right type for it - it allows an empty list.
 A better representation for this would be a `Stream` type, which is identical to lists except that it has no "empty" element, i.e. all values are of infinite length.
-      Implement that type and a `repeat` function for it analogous to `Data.List.repeat`.
+      Implement that type, and a `repeat` function for it analogous to `Data.List.repeat`, that takes an element and computes that element infinitely repeated in a `Stream`.

    2. (hard) Modify the `Tape` type so it takes the type of the container to use as a type argument, allowing you to create a tape with `[]` or